 Occasionally, the doctor will burst in just a second too late to explain that he tested the wrong vial and the character isn't (wasn't) going to die.
 Oh well, it's too late now!

-- Near the beginning of Space Cowboys Tommy Lee Jones' character is told he has pancreatic cancer with only eight months to live.
-Naturally the only way to save the world from a Russian satellite armed with nuclear missiles is for somebody to fly it into the moon and since he is dying and going there has been his lifelong dream, guess who volunteers.
+- Near the beginning of Space Cowboys, Tommy Lee Jones' character is told he has pancreatic cancer with only eight months to live.
+The only way to save the world from a Russian satellite armed with nuclear missiles is for somebody to fly it into the moon.
+Since he is dying, and going there has been his lifelong dream, guess who volunteers.

-- At the end of Gran Torino when Walt tricks the local street gang into shooting him to death in front of all the neighbors so that they'll all go to prison.
-Earlier Walt is revealed to have a serious but unnamed condition that causes him to cough up blood.
+- At the end of Gran Torino, Walt tricks the local street gang into shooting him to death in front of all the neighbors so that they'll all go to prison.
+Earlier, Walt is revealed to have a serious but unnamed condition that causes him to cough up blood.

 - The entire point of Joe Versus the Volcano, with a twist: he was never sick.